gitlabhq/gitlabhq/doc/user/admin_area/user_cohorts.md

 ![User cohort example](img/cohorts.png)

 For the cohort of June 2016, 163 users have been created on this server.
-One month after, in July 2016, 155 users (or 95% of the June cohort) are still active.
-Two months after, 139 users (or 85%) are still active.
-9 months after, we can see that only 6% of this cohort are still active.
+One month later, in July 2016, 155 users (or 95% of the June cohort) are still active.
+Two months later, 139 users (or 85%) are still active.
+9 months later, we can see that only 6% of this cohort are still active.

 How do we measure the activity of users?
 GitLab considers a user active if:
 * the user signs in
-* the user has a git activity (whether push or pull).
+* the user has Git activity (whether push or pull).

 ### Setup